zohaiblazuli/pucc-niuc/docs/lit_review.md

 - Cross-referencing between different security frameworks and standards is ongoing work

 **Future Updates**: This review should be updated quarterly to incorporate new research findings, published standards, and evolving threat intelligence as the field matures.

+## Research Gap & Goal

+Despite extensive research into AI safety and prompt injection detection, current literature reveals a critical absence of **small, model-agnostic enforcement runtimes** that provide per-response cryptographic certificates for computation integrity.
+Existing solutions, while addressing detection capabilities through input filtering and output monitoring, fail to deliver lightweight, deterministic enforcement mechanisms that can operate across diverse AI model architectures.
+The OWASP AI Security and Privacy Guide emphasizes the need for "defense in depth" approaches, yet current implementations rely heavily on probabilistic detection rather than proof-carrying enforcement [@owasp_ai_guide2024].

+Furthermore, the field lacks a **compact I²-Bench-Lite** (Indirect Injection Benchmark-Lite) that provides both adversarial test cases and their corresponding benign twins with gold-standard predicates for systematic evaluation.
+While NIST's AI Risk Management Framework calls for "measurable" and "repeatable" testing methodologies [@nist_ai_rmf2023], existing benchmarks are either proprietary, computationally expensive, or lack the semantic pairing necessary for precise false-positive rate assessment.

+**Goal**: This research aims to define **Non-Interactive Universal Computing (NIUC)** as a framework for privacy-preserving computation with verifiable certificates.
+We will implement a tiny checker (≤500 LOC) and runtime gate that together provide deterministic security enforcement with cryptographic attestation for every approved computation.
+Additionally, we will release I²-Bench-Lite as an open benchmark suite enabling reproducible evaluation of indirect prompt injection defenses.

+**Testable Hypotheses**: Our NIUC implementation will demonstrate: (1) Attack Success Rate (ASR) reduction to ≤10% against indirect prompt injection; (2) False Positive Rate (FPR) <2% on benign computational tasks; (3) Utility degradation (UtilityΔ) ≥ −3% compared to unprotected baselines; (4) Latency overhead ≤60ms per response; and (5) ≥10× cost reduction compared to frontier guard solutions on equivalent test suites.
+These metrics align with NIST's emphasis on balancing security effectiveness with operational practicality in AI system deployment.